-Following appropriate assessments in 2011 of Castlemaine Harbour SAC/SPA and Dundalk Bay SAC/SPA and in 2013 of 6 Irish Sea sites, Natura Declarations were issued enforcing conditions of fishing.
+Appropriate assessments were completed in 2017 for Castlemaine Harbour SAC/SPA, in 2016 of Dundalk Bay SAC/SPA and in 2013 of 6 Irish Sea sites.
+Natura Declarations were issued for each fishery enforcing conditions of fishing.

-In respect of Castlemaine Harbour SAC/SPA, the Natura Declaration restricted mussel seed fishing to permit holders.
-Permits in turn restricted fishing to defined coordinates and imposed catch limits in order to preserve a percentage of the mussel biomass for over-wintering birds.
+In respect of Castlemaine Harbour SAC/SPA, the Natura Declaration restricts mussel seed fishing in the harbour to permit holders.
+Permits in turn restrict fishing to defined coordinates and imposed catch limits in order to preserve a percentage of the mussel biomass for over-wintering birds.

-Likewise, the 2013 Natura Declaration for Dundalk Bay imposed a minimum landing size for cockles, restricted cockle fishing to permit holders, for both dredge fishing and hand raking from the shore and specified mechanisms for triggering closure of the fishery to preserve a percentage of cockles for over-wintering birds.
-It also provided that registered buyers can only purchase cockle from Dundalk bay from holders of Natura Permits.
+Likewise, the 2016 Natura Declaration for Dundalk Bay imposed a minimum landing size for cockles, restricted cockle fishing to permit holders, for both dredge fishing and hand raking from the shore and specified mechanisms for triggering closure of the fishery to preserve a percentage of cockles for over-wintering birds.
 Fishing for cockles did not take place during 2014 or 2015.
+Permits were only issued to vessels for cockle fishing in Dundalk Bay for 2016.
+As there was evidence of poor compliance amongst hand gatherers in recent years, no permits were issued for this activity.